DavidArmendariz/aws-notes/EC2/LaunchTypes.md

 ## EC2 On Demand

 * Pay for what you use
-  * For Linux: billing per second , after the first minute
+  * For Linux: billing per second, after the first minute
   * For Windows: billing per hour
+* Has the highest cost but no upfront payment
+* No long-term commitment
+* Recommended for short-term and uninterrupted workloads, where you can't predict how the application will behave

 ## EC2 Reserved instances